-New roles for WCM technology in an age of wearables
+New Roles for WCM Technology in an Age of Wearables

-In the good old days, WCM technology primarily severed deliver content to a website — hence the name "Web Content Management".
-At best, "multi-channel" referred to the ability to deliver content to more than one type of website; e.g., an Intranet and a public facing website.
+In the good old days, WCM technology primarily served to deliver content to a website — hence the name "Web Content Management".
+At best, "multi-channel" referred to the ability to deliver content to more than one type of website; e.g., an intranet and a public-facing website.

-Of course, things have changes drastically from there.
-You not only have to think of delivering content…
+Of course, things have changed drastically from there.
+You not only have to think of delivering conte…

 Post abstract cross-posted from Real Story Group.